MohamedAbdelhakem17/ICU-System/README.md

-Sure, here's the updated README file with instructions for setting up the backend and database:
+Here's your updated README file with links for installing the prerequisites:

 ---

-# Getting Started with ICu App
+# Getting Started with ICU App

 ## Description
 This project is a full-stack application built using React for the front end and [Backend Framework] for the backend.